bassco/klipper-configs/v24/README.md

 update-mcu
 ```

-Upload the FIRMWARE.BIN to an SDCARD and instert into the board.
-Press the Reset button.
-Check the status lights - fast ing blinking, then slow blinking and then off.
+Upload the FIRMWARE.BIN to an SDCARD and insert into the board.
+Press the Reset button once, maybe twice.
+Check the status lights - fast blinking, then slow blinking and then off.

-Remove the SDCARD and confirm the filename has changed to FIRMWARE.OLD
+Remove the SDCARD and confirm the filename has changed to OLD.BIN

 Do a FIRMWARE_RESTART in the browser and the board should now be recognised and the thermistors should be active.

+###